tiendoanmath/tiendoanmath.github.io/Others.md

 layout: page
 ---

-Outside of mathematics, I enjoy cooking, solving rubik’s cubes, and going for walks.
+Outside of mathematics, I enjoy cooking, speedcubing, and going for walks.
 In addition, I often spend long holidays going out with my girlfriend.

 Below are some cute pictures of us.